Parappanangadi railway station

-Parappanangadi Railway Station is at the heart of the Parappanangadi town in Kerala, India, located 26 km away from Malappuram.
+Parappanangadi Railway Station (station code: PGI) is an NSG–5 category Indian railway station in Palakkad railway division of Southern Railway zone.
+It is at the heart of the Parappanangadi town in Kerala, India, located 26 km away from Malappuram.
 It is one of the oldest railway stations in Kerala.
 This railway station was a part of the first rail route (Tirur-Beypore) in Kerala.
-The station code for Parappanangadi is set by Indian Railway is PGI which can be used for various purposes including online reservation.
+The station code for Parappanangadi is PGI, which can be used for various purposes including online reservation.